DiegoAz/Theme-Autumn/README.md

   - Using the Preferences menu option and click: Theme...
   - Press Ctrl/⌘ + ⇧ + P to open Command Palette, and search for UI:Select Theme

+## File Icons

+  If you want to add file icons you could install the package [A file Icon](https://packagecontrol.io/packages/A%20File%20Icon)

 ## Support

   - [Git Gutter](https://packagecontrol.io/packages/GitGutter)